The Bright & Quirky Child

 What does twice exceptional (2e) mean?

 Being 2e means that you have two (or more) exceptions to the ‘norm.’
-Most commonly this means having high intellectual potential and some challenge that gets in the way of accessing that potential.
-2e kids often have symptoms of diagnoses such as ADHD, learning disabilities like dyslexia, high functioning autism, anxiety, depression or oppositional defiant disorder.
+Most commonly this means having high intellectual potential and one or more anomalies that make accessing that potential a unique endeavor.
+In the classic medical model, 2e kids often have symptoms of diagnoses such as ADHD, learning disabilities like dyslexia, high functioning autism, anxiety, depression or oppositional defiant disorder.

-The result is that a lot of kids feel like square pegs in round holes which can lead to anxiety, irritability, frustration and low self-esteem.
-For parents, this can lead to sleepless nights, second guessing, and feeling frustrated, overwhelmed and alone.
+The result is that a lot of kids feel like square pegs in round holes and feel stuck with a negative label which can lead to anxiety, irritability, frustration, negative self-concept and low self-esteem.
+For parents, this can lead to sleepless nights, second guessing, and feeling frustrated, overwhelmed, confused and alone.

 Strategies to Help Your Differently Wired Child Thrive